 Yeah.
 And you’re certainly not washed up by 19.
 Right.

 Oh, god, I’m 54 now and I’m still not washed up.
 I’m proving them all wrong.

 That’s awesome.
 So you decided to become a police officer?
-Well, you’re one of those really cool Mountie Karna police officers with the red outfit and all that because when I think of a Canadian police, that’s all I think of.
+Well, you’re one of those really cool Mountie Karna police officers with the red outfit and all that because when I think of Canadian police, that’s all I think of.

 Yeah, well, let me tell you the Mounties are like the Federal Police here in Australia.
-So most of the red tunic that they wear.
+So most of the red tunics that they wear.
 Their red Serge is a dress uniform.
 So most of the time, they’re just in a normal blue uniform.

 They patrol the airports and they do a lot of the small towns throughout Canada.
-And and obviously a lot of the Federal stuff.
-So no, I was with the City force, the Toronto Police force, which is now probably well, it is the biggest force see force in the country.
+And obviously a lot of the Federal stuff.
+So no, I was with the City force, the Toronto Police Force, which is now probably well, it is the biggest force see force in the country.

 And when he went to war, he lost his leg, my grandfather, but they still took them back on the police force when he came, came back because of losing his leg.
 And so you know, he was working in the telecommunication area and yeah, so my dad joined, and my grandfather’s brother was on and I had two cousins on Then mum was the 14th woman ever hired on the Toronto Police Force.

-So one of them had to leave and so mom had been a teacher previously, so she left So yeah, I think because between all of us, we had about 85 years of the Toronto Police Force total.
+So one of them had to leave and so mom had been a teacher previously, so she left So yeah, I think because, between all of us, we had about 85 years of the Toronto Police Force total.
 So yeah,